liqd/adhocracy3/src/adhocracy_core/docs/messaging.rst

 :recipient: the name of a principal, i.e. a user (`.../principals/users/...`)
     or a group of users (`.../principals/groups/...`).
 :title: the title (subject) of the message.
-An installation-depended prefix or
+An installation dependent prefix or
     suffix may be added to the subject (e.g. "Adhocracy Notification: ...").
 :text: the plain-text body of the message.
-An installation-depended prefix
+An installation dependent prefix
     and/or suffix may be added to the text.

 The backend checks that the user has sufficient permissions to send the